 Web designers typically have a background in fine arts, graphic design, or publishing combined with college courses in computer science and hands-on computer experience.
 A web designer may have a four-year college degree, a two-year associate’s degree, or perhaps no advanced schooling at all.
 There are also many web designers who are self taught in HTML as well as other applications who have acquired other necessary computer skills on their own.

 All designers must have training in computer graphics packages such as Dreamweaver, Photoshop, Adobe Illustrator, and Paint Shop Pro as well as knowledge of Flash, XML-based web applications and programming, XHTML programming, and other web development languages and technologies.A designer should also be comfortable working with a variety of operating systems such as Windows, Macintosh, and Unix.
-Since computer technologies are changes rapidly, web designers must constantly stay abreast of new developments in graphics software packages as well as those in the World Wide Web and related technologies.
+Since computer technologies are changes rapidly.

 Prospective web designers should put together a portfolio of their work to show to potential employers.
 Many web designers are freelancers who sell their services to clients on a consulting or contractual basis.
 Self-employed web designers often establish a personal page on the World Wide Web that showcases their design skills for potential customers.
 Here are just a few of tomorrows New Up & Coming Web Designers who are exceptionally talented and are in essence , Re-Designing the cornerstone of the World Wide Web with their killer skills – and an unlimited amount of imagination !
 Enjoy their work , you may click on any of the images to be taken to a particular Designers profile , and contact them for any upcoming project venture you may have in mind .